Rondo's Renaissance: State Budget Gives $5M For I-94 Land Bridge Through Historic Black St. Paul Neighborhood

 And now there’s news the old neighborhood could be new again.
 The new state budget gives more than $5 million to build a land bridge that would go over I-94, covering five blocks, from Chatsworth Street to Grotto Street.

-Keith Baker heads up ReConnect Rondo, a project he’s been working on for years.READ MORE: Philando Castile's Mother Continues Fight For Families Impacted By Deadly Police Shootings
+Keith Baker heads up ReConnect Rondo, a project he’s been working on for years.READ MORE: State Patrol Says 'Racing Belongs On A Track' After Anoka County Bust

 “We can imagine a play space, we can imagine a place where community celebrations happen, we can imagine housing units, we can imagine retail,” Baker said.